Tupinambá people: History

 The Tupinambá may have given their name to the common French word for the Jerusalem Artichoke, the topinambour.

 Cultural practices

-The Tupinambá were a group reliant upon agriculture for most of their resources, utilizing the slash-and-burn technique in their practice.
+The Tupinambá were a group reliant upon agriculture for most of their resources, using the slash-and-burn technique in their practice.
 Both women and men were known to work in the fields, with the women often being the ones to till the soil before men would carry out their duties.
 However, the Tupinambá weren't limited to farming.
 They were known to hunt, fish, and gather resources as well, though not to the extent of their agricultural labors.

 Demographics

 There are two remaining regions inhabited by the Tupinambá.
 The Tupinambá of Olivença live in the Atlantic Forest region of southern Bahia.
 Its area is 10 kilometers north of the city of Ilhéus and extends from the sea coast of the village of Olivença to the Serra das Trempes and Serra do Padeiro.
 The other group lives in the low Tapajós in the Brazilian state of Pará.